Skip to content Skip to footer

 However, until recently, focus has been on management over retention.

 Media organizations have traditionally created dedicated teams whose sole focus is to stop subscribers canceling their contracts, often through discounting or by offering additional benefits.
-This not only risks the spiral of ever reducing subscriber and can result in a large proportion never paying full price, but it also dilutes the value proposition and chips away at brand equity.
+This not only risks the spiral of ever reducing subscriber ARPU and can result in a large proportion never paying full price, but it also dilutes the and chips away at brand equity.
 Short-term KPIs (usually monthly net churn) have been prioritized over longer-term lifetime value, because of an addiction to volume; these measures of success drive knee jerk reactions, and do not reflect the mix of audiences or how they are monetized.

 Relationship Management – the new retention strategy

-To manage the range of relationships that media businesses have with their audiences, the entire organization – including marketing, product, editorial, and circulation – needs to be mobilized, not just a winback team.
+To manage the range of relationships that media businesses have with their audiences, the entire organization – including marketing, product, , and circulation – needs to be mobilized, not just a winback team.
 This approach will help organizations maximize customer lifetime value, not just of subscribers, but also from audiences across the engagement spectrum.

 Relationship management: building, maintaining and nurturing audience relationships at every stage, with ongoing engagement at the core